FreshPorts/host-init/README.md

-1. Get a copy of the git ports repo for the `freshports` jail:
+1. Get a copy of the git ports repo for the `freshports` jail.
+This can be owned by `root`, all operations are performed as root from within the jail.

-        jexec $INGRESS_JAIL
+        sudo jexec $INGRESS_JAIL
         git clone https://git.FreeBSD.org/ports.git /jails/freshports/usr/ports